ldb385/q2-winnowing/README.md

 # Installation
 __NOTE: These instructions assume you are working within a terminal.
 If not in a terminal please open one to follow along.__
-1. Make sure you are running in a qiime2 conda environment or else "import qiime2" will not work.
+1. Make sure you are running in a qiime2 conda environment or else "python import qiime2" will not work.
     * See https://docs.qiime2.org/2020.6/install/ for more information.
 I recommend using a VM if plugin is being tested or git is being forked.
     * If you have a qiime2 environment created activate with "source activate __env_name__".
         * Ex) If environment is named "qiime2-dev" use "source activate qiime2-dev".